dgengtek/packer-templates/README.md

 # Packer images built with qemu

-This repository contains configurations for building arch and debian from installation media provided from the distributions.
+This repository contains configurations for building archlinux and debian from installation media provided from the distributions.

 ## Requirements